Rage of the Dragons

 is a 2002 tag team head-to-head fighting game released for the Neo Geo hardware by Playmore.
 The game was developed by Japanese company Noise Factory, co-developed by BrezzaSoft and chiefly-designed by the Mexican team Evoga.
-As of May 2020, Piko Interactive has acquired the game's IP and has expressed interest in using it in some way.
-Ports for Nintendo Switch, PlayStation 4 and PlayStation 5, and Xbox One and Xbox Series are scheduled for a future release, ported by QUByte Interactive.
+Piko Interactive has acquired the publishing rights for the game in Europe in 2020.
+Ports for Nintendo Switch, PlayStation 4 and PlayStation 5, Microsoft Windows, and Xbox One and Xbox Series were released on November 14, 2024, ported by QUByte Interactive.
+An arcade version of the game called Rage of the Dragons W by exA-Arcadia is in development.

 Gameplay

 Rage of the Dragons features a tag team system, in which the player takes control of two characters and can switch between one or the other during gameplay.
 The character who is not being controlled will slowly recover part of his or her energy while the other is fighting.
 The player can perform special combos in which both characters attack an opponent at the same time for added damage.

-An auxiliary meter located at the bottom of the screen that slowly fills up when an attack connects with an opponent.
+An auxiliary meter located at the bottom of the screen slowly fills up when an attack connects with an opponent.
 When the meter is full, special moves can be performed (Ex: Counter Attacks, Super Moves, etc.).

 Plot and characters

-There are a total of fourteen playable characters in Rage of the Dragons.
+There are a total of fourteen playable fighters in Rage of the Dragons.
 The player can select from one of the seven default pairings, or create a custom pairing with nearly 80 possible combinations.
 The player will see a hidden ending if they complete the single player tournament with a Billy and Jimmy pairing.